Saliamonas Banaitis: Business ventures

 In February 1919, the first Lithuanian Shipping Company (Lietuvos laivininkystės bendrovė) was organized by 19 Lithuanians to provide passenger and cargo transportation via the Neman and other rivers in Lithuania.
 It was later known as the Lithuanian Steamship Corporation (Lietuvos garlaivių bendrovė).
 It was chaired by Martynas Yčas and Banaitis was vice-chairman.
 In March 1920, the company received the first motorized sea ships Jūratė and Kastytis (named after the fairy tale Jūratė and Kastytis) produced by Friedrich Krupp Germaniawerft.
 However, cargo transportation around the Baltic Sea was not profitable.
 Kastytis sank in 1925, and Jūratė was sold in 1926.
 The river transport was more profitable.
 The company had several steamships, including Rambynas (built in 1912 in Kiev, capacity 800 passengers), Reinholdas (built in 1912 in Elbing, capacity 320 passengers), Eglė (built in 1883 in Germany, capacity 255 passengers), and Gulbė.

 In 1927, Banaitis decided to expand the shipping business to the Lithuanians emigrants headed towards the South America.
 He applied for a permit to establish a bureau of Hamburg Südamerikanische Dampfschifffahrts-Gesellschaft, but due to financial difficulties it was approved only in June 1928.
-A year later, it changed the name to Amerika and represented operating from Antwerp.
+A year later, it changed the name to Amerika and represented Lloyd Royal Belge operating from Antwerp.
 In 1930, due to the Great Depression, Lloyd Royal Belge experienced financial difficulties and was acquired by Compagnie Maritime Belge.
 The Lithuanian government ordered Banaitis to find a different ship owner to represent and, when he failed to do so, terminated the permit for Amerika in March 1931.